5 gastronomic experiences not to miss in Emilia Romagna

 If you want to discover all the secrets of this ham, besides taking a look at the description of how it is made and videos on the Consortium’s website, you don’t have to miss the chance to visit a ham factory.

-For the next two weekends (September 10-11 and 17-18 2016) as every September Open Doors is back, key event of the Parma Ham Festival, whereas during the rest of the year it is possible to book a tour directly from the producers or to organize a gastronomic tour.
+The main event Open Doors takes place every September, key event of the Parma Ham Festival, whereas during the rest of the year it is possible to book a tour directly from the producers or to organize a gastronomic tour.

 Parmigiano Reggiano that we enjoy today is result of the evolution of 9 centuries of production in the fertile countryside that goes from the Apennines to the Po River and includes the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna.